Hudson River Facts

 Railroads were built along the Hudson in the 1850s, which increased the number of tourists in the area greatly.
 The Hudson River Rail Road was built along the shores of the river, and travelers could see the amazing beauty surrounding the river like never before.

 Many artists and writers would try and capture the beauty in their art as well as in poetry and stories.
 Collectively, they formed the Hudson River School and included artists such as Thomas Cole, Asher B. Durand, and Frederick Church.
-These artists created marvelous paintings of the natural beauty surrounding the Hudson, which was then sold in New York art galleries.
+These artists created marvelous paintings of the natural beauty surrounding the Hudson, which were then sold in New York art galleries.
 The first internationally known American author, Washington Irving, drew his inspiration from the Hudson and wrote many stories about the people and the places surrounding the Hudson.

 The Tapan Zee Bridge is the longest bridge crossing the Hudson, which links South Nyack and Tarrytown in New York State.
 Tappan is the name of a Native American tribe that lived near the Hudson while Zee comes from the Dutch word for “wide expanse of water”.